Ersu language: Orthography

 They are also important most likely because they were the only group of people who were able to read the only form of written script found in Ersu history.
 It is currently known as Shaba pictographic script.
-The not much is known about the script, only that it used to be only taught from father to son (not daughter) in a Shaba family.
+Not much is known about the script, only that it used to be only taught from father to son (not daughter) in a Shaba family.
 Now, there are less than 10 people who can read the script and much fewer who can understand it in the region.

 There are about 200 independent Shaba characters which are not directly linked to the Ersu people's spoken language, and one character may correspond with one or more syllables.
 Often it may take several lines of words to explain one character.
 Each aspect of the "picture" would convey a meaning.
 Different animals would usually indicate different months or dates.
 Colors also conveyed meaning.
 They often matched the "five elements" as follows: metal is dark, wood is green, water is dark grey, fire is red, and earth is yellow.